 Mobile Database and Serverless Application Platform

-The MongoDB Realm Database has been installed over 2 billion times, offering a fast, easy-to-use, alternative to SQLite and Core Data.
+The Atlas App Services Database has been installed over 2 billion times, offering a fast, easy-to-use, alternative to SQLite and Core Data.
 With support for complex queries, safe threading, a reactive architecture to create responsive and fluent UIs, encryption, and cross-platform support, developers can simplify their code and build powerful and engaging experiences on more devices.

-The MongoDB Realm and Stitch Platform helps you build better fullstack apps faster.
+The Atlas App Services and Stitch Platform helps you build better fullstack apps faster.
 It offers easily configurable rules for accessing data and services directly from your application frontend, along with serverless functions to execute application logic.
 You can automatically sync data between the client and backend data layer.
 Through integrations with your code repositories you can develop locally and then seamlessly deploy version-controlled application updates to test and production.

 MongoDB Consulting packages get you to production faster, help you tune performance in production, help you scale, and free you up to focus on your next release.